 8. If symptoms as listed above (5) do occur, then infusion rate will be held at the rate of 50% of the highest rate previously achieved.
 Clinician will calculate specific rates for particular subject based on weight, and nursing orders will be individualized.

-- Mild to Severe Headaches (including picture comparable to aseptic meningitis where headache worsens with sitting or standing and improves when patient is lying down)
+Mild to severe headaches (including picture comparable to aseptic meningitis where headache worsens with sitting or standing and improves when patient is lying down), nausea and vomiting, fever.

 Side effects can be treated with standard palliative medications (such as acetaminophen or ibuprofen for headache or fever).
 If side effects are severe, anecdotal reports support the use of a single dose of steroids (prednisone) to rapidly quell the adverse events.